WooRockets/WR-MegaMenu/README.txt

 > <strong>Get Involved</strong>

 > * <b>Fork on Github</b>: WR MegaMenu source code is published on <a href="http://github.com/WooRockets/WR-MegaMenu">Github</a> and is always updated to latest version.
 Feel free to use our plugin to server any of your purposes.
 Your engagement is always welcome!
-> * <b>Help translate on Transifex</b>: Make WR MegaMenu better for local communities by translating it to different languages.
-Your help will make it easier for thousands of WordPress users.
-Sign up and give us a hand <a href="http://www.transifex.com/projects/p/wr-megamenu/">here</a>.
+> * <b>Help bring this plugin to the world</b>: Help many WordPress users in your community by translating it into your languages.
+The source file is available on <a href="https://github.com/WooRockets/Translation-file-WR-MegaMenu">GitHub</a>. <strong>Note:</strong> The project for WR Mega Menu is no longer maintained on Transifex.com.

 <i>*<a href="https://wordpress.org/support/view/plugin-reviews/wr-megamenu">If you like the plugin, please vote for it!</a>*</i>